migatt/structure_clustering/README.md

-# structure_clustering
+# structure_clustering &ndash; Cluster Molecular Structures Into Groups of Similar Ones

-**structure_clustering is a Python package to cluster molecular structures into groups of similar ones.** It provides a command-line interface to perform clustering of a multi-xyz file, or you can use it within your Python code.
+**structure_clustering** is a Python package to cluster molecular structures into groups of similar ones.
+Our approach involves analysing the intermolecular distances to represent each structure's connectivity as an undirected, vertex-labelled graph.
+It then uses graph isomorphism to identify structures that belong to the same group.
+The package offers a command-line interface for clustering a multi-XYZ file or can be used within your Python code.

 <img src="https://github.com/user-attachments/assets/fef206d6-e039-49ce-911d-627068841853" width="50%" />[^1]